kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 1. `User A` and `User B` log into HQ.
 This loads all initial data into the MobX store
 1. `User A` updates a row in the database by sending a PUT request to PostgREST
 1. Postgres notifies our Phoenix server
-1. The Phoenix server notifies everyone who is logged in
+1. The Phoenix server notifies everyone who is logged into HQ
-1. HQ looks at the update and updates the MobX store
+1. HQ updates the MobX store
 1. Everyone sees the same, fresh data with minimal risk of overwriting new changes with old data or race conditions (once again reducing programming effort).

 <p>